 A letter of attendance for “Understanding High Conflict” will be issued for students registered for option 1.

-High Conflict Mediation: Managing Conflict & Complexity in Mediation students:
+In addition to the above, students in the 28-hour High Conflict Mediation: Managing Conflict & Complexity in Mediation students will complete the following:

 Week 5 – Portfolio assignment due; No live session

 Week 6 – Role-play assignment due: No live session